Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Experiments

 Since MMDE algorithms output dense depth maps, we use the arithmetic mean of each predicted depth map as a coarse scalar reference and feed it into the same downstream crop-and-retrieval pipeline.
 As shown in Table~\ref{tab:mde}, these task-mismatched zero-shot references do not provide reliable global relative-altitude priors in our setting.
 We therefore report them only to illustrate the gap between dense monocular depth prediction and the present relative-altitude-estimation task, rather than as formal competing baselines.
 All downstream R@1 and R@5 values in Table~\ref{tab:mde} are obtained by feeding each scalar altitude reference into the same crop-and-retrieval pipeline.
 Although UniDepth V2 attains a comparable R@5 on QD02, its altitude estimates remain substantially less accurate overall than those of the proposed task-specific module.

-\subsubsection{Localization Refinement with Weighted Coordinate Estimation (WCE) and Outlier Filtering}
+\subsubsection{Localization refinement with weighted coordinate estimation (WCE) and outlier filtering}

-We propose a method to estimate the UTM coordinate \(\mathrm{UTM}^* = (\mathrm{UTM}_e^*, \mathrm{UTM}_n^*)\) and refine the localization result of a query image based on the retrieved candidates from VPR, incorporating a one-class support vector machine (SVM)-based~\cite{boserTrainingAlgorithmOptimal1992} outlier filtering strategy.
+We propose a method to estimate the UTM coordinate \(\mathrm{UTM}^* = (\mathrm{UTM}_e^*, \mathrm{UTM}_n^*)\) and refine the localization result of a query image based on the retrieved candidates from VPR, incorporating a one-class support vector machine (SVM)-based outlier filtering strategy.
 Let \(d_q \in \mathbb{R}^d\) denote the global feature vector of the query image.
 From the retrieval process, the top \(n_{\text{retrieve}}\) reference images are obtained, each associated with a global feature vector and a corresponding UTM coordinate.
-Denote the set of retrieved global features by
+Their index-aligned feature and coordinate sequences are